-F. Letters of Support for Research Projects Involving Students
+F. Letters of Support for Research Projects Involving Columbia Students

-The HRPO requires that an IO (Affiliate IO) of the University approve research projects that propose to enroll Columbia affiliates, including students.
-A letter of support from the University Unit in which students are being recruited for such projects should be signed by the Affilliate IO and attached to the protocol submitted for IRB review.
-The HRPO is responsible for routing the letter of support and description of the project to the applicable Affiliate IO for review.
+The IRB requires that an Institutional Official (Affiliate IO) of the University approve research projects that propose to enroll Columbia affiliates, including students.
+A letter of support from the Dean or Chair (or other authorized representative) of each University Unit in which students are being recruited for such projects should be signed and attached to the protocol submitted for IRB review.
+The HRPO is responsible for routing the letter of support and description of the project to the applicable Affiliate IO for review and approval.
 In this context, the Affiliate IO is the individual who is the signatory on the applicable Federalwide Assurance.